 2. Increased feeling of personal control – The introduction of Zoom, skype, Microsoft teams, emails and social media has meant that as individuals, we have communication on the go.
 This gives a bonus to being in control of our schedule.
 Meetings don’t have to be office based, a quick skype or Zoom call, which gives us added power over our work environment.

 3. The Dreaded Commute – Avoids traffic and the stresses of commuting during rush hours.
 You know how it is, you rush out the door at 7.45 am makeup half done, coffee in hand while munching on a banana.
 You hit the main road and ‘boom’ a 30-minute commute turns into an hour.
-Working from home or starting at 10 am instead of 9 am means that you could be at your desk faster, logging on to those all-important tasks at 8.30 am.
+Working from home or starting at 10 am instead of 9 am means that you could be at your desk faster, logging on to those all-important tasks at 8.30 am and reduce stress in the long term.

 4. Environmental Considerations – Reduced consumption of employee commuting time and fuel costs.
 With ‘eco-friendly’ being an essential part of the workplace, employees are being rewarded at some companies for car sharing.
 Perhaps the bigger picture is with effective management of employees that could work from home or come into work less.